Search

 Read More »

-Alexandrite was discovered in fairly modern times.
+The alexandrite gemstone was discovered in fairly modern times.
 Since it was found in the early 1800s in Russia, not much lore has built up around this incredibly rare gemstone.
 When this gemstone was first discovered in emerald mines in the Ural Mountains, they assumed it was emerald.
 However, the mineralogist who found it later noticed that the gemstone changed colors depending on the type of light it was in.
-Often described as “emerald by day, ruby by night,” alexandrite is a rare variety of the mineral chrysoberyl that changes from bluish green in daylight to purplish red under incandescent light.
-The
+Due to the alexandrite stone changing colors it is often described as “emerald by day, ruby by night”.
+Alexandrite is a rare variety of the mineral chrysoberyl that changes from

 Read More »